zju-abclab/NEXUS/cuda/README.md

 make
 ```

-This should produce two binary executables under the `build` directory:
+This should produce two binary executables inside the `build` directory:
   - `bin/main`
   - `bin/bootstrapping`